nepiskopos/AzWrap/docs/wrapper_documentation_part9.md

 Azure Document Intelligence (formerly Form Recognizer) is an AI service that applies machine learning to extract text, key-value pairs, tables, and structure from documents.
 The AzWrap integration uses the Azure Form Recognizer SDK (`azure-ai-formrecognizer`) and follows the same hierarchical approach used for other Azure services in the library:

-Identity → Subscription → ResourceGroup → DocumentIntelligenceService → DocumentIntelligenceClientWrapper
+Identity → Subscription → ResourceGroup → DocumentIntelligenceService → DocumentIntelligenceClientWrapper OR DocumentIntelligenceModels

 **Note**: This implementation uses the Azure Form Recognizer SDK which supports both legacy Form Recognizer services and newer Document Intelligence services deployed with the "FormRecognizer" kind.